PowershellScripts/SharePointOnline-ScriptSamples/README.md

 <summary>Power Automate </summary>
  <br/>

+* Enable or Disable
   * Disable Flows in all lists on SharePoint site
   * Enable Microsoft Flow in all lists on SharePoint modern site
+* Get
+  * Get Flows Created By XX
+  * Get Flows Older Or Newer Than XX
+  * Get Most Prolific Flow Creators
   * Get FlowsPolicy using REST API

   <br/>
  </details>